Codex Europe

 Determination

-A decision while the decision remains free: GO, NOT YET, or NO GO.
+A decision while optionality still exists: GO, NOT YET, or NO GO.

 Architecture

-After a GO, a mandate may secure coherence, sequencing, and exposure control.
+After a GO, coherence, sequencing, and exposure control are secured.

 Exposure